 A 34 km trail following the old Northern Railway route is great for hiking and cycling, stretching from Collingwood’s Harbourview Park to the waterfront in Meaford.
 The trail has more than 30 access points and cuts through some scenic features, the waterfront, apple orchards and beaches.

 Hike through crevices and caves that surround the popular Metcalfe Rock climbing area.
 Access is easy and a parking lot is just off the road.
 We recommend using Free Spirit Tours who offer guided tours for climbing and caving in this area.
+ONLY some of the trails near Metcalfe Rock permit snowshoeing.

 A 7.1 km hike rated easy with dramatic views over Georgian Bay; the entrance is located on 21st Sideroad, 5.2 km from Grey Road 2.
 Follow the blue blazes on the north side of the road for 200 meters until it intersects the main Bruce Trail (white blazes) and turn left.
 Maps available online and at our Visitor Centre.